ren-a-ps/webdev_personal/README.md

 JS (JQuery) / HTML / CSS / PHP / SQL

 Description:
-This project focuses more on the key features and security of the login system.
-The key features are listed below, and these features are done on the server side to increase security.
+This project focuses more on the back-end side and less on the front-end side of the web developement.
+The key features of this project are listed below, and these features are done on the server side to increase security.
 AJAX is used to communicate with the database.
 This project is also mobile friendly.

 Key Features:
 * Credentials checking